Terms and Conditions

 9. Harneys group

-The Harneys group is made up of a number of constituent law firms in the Relevant Countries.
-When you engage one or more of those constituent firms of Harneys, your engagement is with those individual constituent firms.
+The Harneys group is made up of a number of constituent law firms in various locations which practise the laws of the Relevant Countries.
+When you engage one or more of those constituent firms of Harneys your engagement is with those individual constituent firms.
 Engaging or communicating with one constituent firm does not mean (a) any other constituent firm is under any duty towards you, or (b) that any information or documents will automatically be communicated between constituent firms.

 A number of our constituent firms are formed as limited liability companies.
 When we use the term “partner” we mean a person of partner-level responsibility, who may be a principal, director, shareholder or other employee.
 That person is not being held out in law as a partner of the limited liability company.